dat-ecosystem-archive/docs/docs/intro.md

 ## Getting Started

 If you are new to Dat, welcome!
-You can learn more about Dat and how to use it in [the overview & tutorial](overview).
+You can learn more about Dat concepts in [the overview](overview).
 Becoming familiar with core Dat concepts will help you when using Dat and reading our documentation.

 If you are ready to get started, pick a Dat client and install!